ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **options for protecting data at rest in Amazon S3:**
 **Use Server-Side Encryption** – You request Amazon S3 to encrypt your object before saving it on disks in its data centers and decrypt it when you download the objects.

-1. Use Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3)
+**Use Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3)**
+	requires that Amazon S3 manage the data and master encryption keys ==each object is encrypted with a unique key.== As an additional safeguard, AWS encrypts the key itself with a root key that it regularly rotates. uses one of the strongest block ciphers available, 256-bit Advanced Encryption Standard (AES-256), to encrypt your data.

-2. Use Server-Side Encryption with AWS KMS-Managed Keys (SSE-KMS)
+**Use Server-Side Encryption with AWS KMS-Managed Keys (SSE-KMS)**
+	requires that AWS manage the data key but you manage the customer master key (CMK) in AWS KMS.
+	====is similar to SSE-S3==
+	==There are separate permissions for the use of a KMS key==.
+	==provides you with an audit trail== that shows when your KMS key was used and by whom.
+Additionally, you can create and manage customer managed keys or use AWS managed keys

-3. Use Server-Side Encryption with Customer-Provided Keys (SSE-C)
+**Use Server-Side Encryption with Customer-Provided Keys (SSE-C)**
+	you manage the encryption keys and Amazon S3 manages the encryption,

 **Use Client-Side Encryption** – You can encrypt data client-side and upload the encrypted data to Amazon S3.
 In this case, you manage the encryption process, the encryption keys, and related tools.